PaulaDuduta/js-guess-the-number/README.md

 ## Overview

 This was the third personal project to make for the Pixellab's Frontend Web Development course, that I attended.
-It represented a browser game for two resolutions (desktop and mobile devices).
+It represents a browser game for two resolutions (desktop and mobile devices).
 This project was entirely implemented using Vanilla JavaScript programming language and Netlify to publish it online (https://legendary-dodol-ee81d1.netlify.app).
 The website design was realized by me.

 ### The challenge